Goji berries will remind you of cranberries or sour cherries with a hint tomato. Studies show they may be good for eye and long-term vision health.

 - 1/2 cup boiling hot water

-- Place in small food processor or bullet blender with the tomato paste.
+- Place berries in a small food processor or bullet blender with tomato paste.